Crawl Workflow Settings¶

 -

-Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages beyond one hop out.
+Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages beyond one link out.

-A Page Crawl workflow can be simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.
+A page-based scope can be simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.

 Page Crawl Use Cases